Screenly/Anthias/README.md

 ## Configure the Raspberry Pi

- * Flash the SD card and install [Raspbian Wheezy](http://www.raspberrypi.org/downloads).
+First, flash the SD card and install [Raspbian Wheezy](http://www.raspberrypi.org/downloads).
 Instructions are available [here](http://elinux.org/RPi_Easy_SD_Card_Setup).
+On the first boot, you should be presented with a configuration screen (raspi-config).
+In raspi-config, make sure you make the following changes:

+ * Expand the root file system (**required**)
+ * Disable overscan (if required by your display)
+ * Change keyboard mapping (optional)
+ * Change time zone (optional, but Screenly's scheduling uses this)
+ * Enable SSH (optional)
- * Configure Raspbian to automatically log into X.
+ * Configure boot behaivor to boot into X (**required**)
- * Make sure that the system's clock is configured for the proper timezone.
- * Expand the filesystem if needed.

-Please note that Screenly currently relies on the user 'pi', so don't change the username.
+ * Change password for 'pi' user (recommended)

+Once you've made all these changes, you must restart your Raspberry Pi.

 ## Install Screenly OSE

-Open a terminal-window (or SSH-session) and as the user 'pi' run:
+After you've done all the following changes above **and** rebooted, open a terminal (ctrl+alt+F1) or SSH session and as the user 'pi' run:

     cd ~
     sudo apt-get update